sendecomp/sendecomp-website/README.md

 # SeNDeComp Website

-Welcome to the SeNDeComp research group website repository.
+Welcome to the SeNDeComp website repository.

 Here you will find the source code for [http://web.mst.edu/~sendecomp/](http://web.mst.edu/~sendecomp/).